 OS-5b Development limitations and management for health and safety hazard areas.
-The policies of the Public Safety Element policies shall be followed for all development activity in areas with known or suspected safety hazards.
+The policies of the Public Safety Element shall be followed for all development activity in areas with known or suspected safety hazards.
 In particular, seismic hazards, other geologic hazards, and flood hazards policy topics are applicable.
-Areas of high fire risk shall also be subject to defensible space, non-flammable materials and suppression measures as applicable.